inventree/inventree-docs/docs/stock/test.md

 ### Reporting

-!!! missing "TODO"
-	Include information on the reporting plugin architecture
+For any information regarding the reporting architecture, please refer to the [Report Generation](../report/report.md) page.

 ### Automated Test Intgration